Tourism has been a bitter sweet gift to Porto’s inhabitants.

 See the artefacts at Casa do Infante

-Casa do Infante, at the heart of Porto’s Ribeira, is the underdog of the museums in the city.
+Casa do Infante, at the heart of the Ribeira neighborhood, is the underdog of the museums in the city.
 But it shouldn’t be.
 It has a remarkable history not only as a medieval stock exchange house but also as the birthplace of Henry The Navigator, the fifteenth century Portuguese prince who started the Portuguese Discoveries.

 Casa do Infante has scattered collections of tiles, pottery, coins and Roman ruins (true story), but what I find truly remarkable about this museum is the section dedicated to the Portuguese Discoveries.
 It is definitely one of the buildings in Porto’s Ribeira that is worth exploring if you are a history buff like myself.